skip to content

 00:49:14 - Nick Taylor

 No, it's all good.
-It's.
-Yeah, replacing the build system.
-I. I can definitely sympathize with that.
-That it will take a bit of time.
-All right, so let's go to posts.
+Replacing the build system, I can definitely sympathize with that.
+That'll take a bit of time.
+All right, so let's go to /posts.
 Okay, no posts yet.

 00:49:25 - Anthony Campolo